kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 - 2021-09-08: Initial KEP merged
 - 2021-10-29: Initial implementation PR merged
 - 2022-01-19: Graduate the feature to Beta proposed
+- 2022-05-09: Graduate the feature to GA proposed

 ## Drawbacks